Go Ohio Newsletter

-Before I began doing some intense research into the subject I had this general impression that before the early settlers came into Ohio, the land was teaming with Native Americans that had lived here peacefully for thousands of years before descendents of European tribes came and forced them out.
+Before I began doing some intense research into the subject I had this general impression that before the early settlers came into Ohio, the land was teaming with Native Americans that had lived here peacefully for thousands of years before the Europeans came and forced them out.
+Although I am many years removed from our public schools, I doubt that our history classes have changed that much in the intervening years.

 The following is a rough estimate of these Nations.
-Some where large and others consisted of a single small village.
+Some where large and consisted of multiple villages found throughout the territory, while others consisted of a single small village.

 Chippewa.
 The name Chippewa is adaptation of Ojibwa which meant 'to roast till puckered up,' referring to the puckered seam on their moccasins.
 The Chippewa were one of the largest tribes in North America, and they ranged from along the shores of Lake Huron and Lake Superior and extending across Minnesota, and North Dakota.
 Although strong in numbers and occupying an extensive territory, the Chippewa were never prominent in history, owing to their remoteness from the frontier during the period of the colonial wars.
 While the Chippewa were present in Ohio and representatives of this tribe appear as parties to the Treaty of Greenville, and to treaties concluded in 1807 and 1817 by which lands in Ohio were relinquished to American settlers, they were never a major population within the confines of the state.